-Croyde beach has a variety of options for food and drink, with cream teas and delicious lunches available at Sandleigh Tea Rooms and Gardens.
+Croyde beach has a variety of options for food and drink, with cream teas and delicious lunches available at NT Sandleigh Tea Rooms.

 Croyde village is charming and pretty with quaint thatched cottages that date back to the 17th century.
 It has many lively café’s, shops, pubs and restaurants from the Thatch Inn that’s full of character too the family orientated pubs of BillyBudds and The Manor House Inn that both have children’s play areas.
 Croyde benefits from a large village car park and at the rear there is a large children’s play area and volleyball nets.

 Situated north of Croyde and separated by the headland of Baggy Point is Putsborough Sands, a secluded spot that sits at the southern end of Woolacombe Beach.
 Accessible by car from Croyde or via the neighbouring village of Georgeham.
 Putsborough Sands has a beautiful beach that is very well-maintained and boasts great surf and rock pools.
 The site has excellent facilities, extensive parking, an onsite shop/ café, wetsuit/ surfboard hiring services and award-winning toilets that are open all year round.